XRaise blog

 RiskWhat it creates

-Duplicate docsConflicting versions
+Duplicate docsConflicting versions and unclear source of truth

-Weak ownershipStale or unclear content
+Weak ownershipStale or unmanaged content

-Inconsistent namingPoor findability
+Inconsistent namingPoor search and findability

 Too many shared linksAccess and security confusion